synth-me/stories_reader/README.md

 # stories_reader
-a stories ocr reader for blind people using python and tesseract
+A stories ocr reader for blind people using python and tesseract This code needs tesseract.exe installed in your machine to run.
+All ocr properties are derived from it.